 Amazon’s latest Kindle Paperwhite has a 6.8-inch E Ink display with adjustable color temperature for nighttime reading.
 It also boasts a faster processor, additional battery life, IPX8 waterproofing, and — finally — a USB-C port.

-As for bundles, Amazon is offering the 8GB Paperwhite from last year as part of a package that contains a power adapter and your choice of a fabric cover for $189.97, a leather cover for $179.97, or a “cork” cover for $189.97, all three of which are $20 off.
+As for bundles, Amazon is offering the base Paperwhite from 2021 as part of a package that contains a power adapter and your choice of a fabric cover for $169.97, a leather cover for $179.97, or a “cork” cover for $189.97, all of which are $20 off.

-As for the 32GB ad-free Signature Edition, it’s available at Amazon and Best Buy right now for $189.99, the e-reader’s typical list price.
-If you prefer a bundle, Amazon is currently selling it in three configurations: one with a cork cover and a wireless charging dock for $249.97 ($20 off), one with a fabric cover and a wireless charging dock for $229.97 ($20 off), and one with a leather cover and a wireless charging dock for $239.97 ($20 off).
+As for the 32GB ad-free Signature Edition, it’s available at Amazon and Best Buy right now for its full retail price of $189.99, or about $60 more than the e-reader’s all-time low.
+If you prefer a bundle, Amazon is currently selling it in three configurations: one with a cork cover and a wireless charging dock starting at $239.97 ($20 off), one with a fabric cover and a wireless charging dock starting at $219.97 ($20 off), and one with a leather cover and a wireless charging dock starting at $229.97 ($20 off).

 Amazon’s kid-friendly Paperwhite is the same as the standard Paperwhite, but it’s ad-free and comes with the added benefits of a two-year hardware protection plan, one year of Amazon Kids Plus, and a choice of three kid-friendly covers.